gvwilson/sensibleadventures/maddy-roo/old.md

 and disappeared back into its hiding place.
 A moment later it reappeared.
 The flap in its top opened
-and its tiny arm handed Maddy a flashlight no larger than her thumb.
+and its tiny arm handed Maddy a carefully folded square of tinfoil.

 Maddy swallowed.
 What if she was wrong?
-"This is really nice," she said, turning it on and off again.
+"This is really nice," she said.
 "Do you have anything else?"

 Into its slot and back.
-This time the bot handed her Sindy's string bracelet.
+This time the bot handed her a necklace made of paper clips.
 "Thank you," Maddy said.
-"But she gave you this to keep.
-I---I was hoping you'd have something special.
+"But I was hoping you'd have something special.
 Something someone gave you for safekeeping maybe?"

 The bot sat motionless.